The trunks of CLE(4) explorations: Introduction

 The steps in the construction of $\gamma$ and $\eta$ then go like this: Given $\mu$, one can \emph{define} $\SLE_4^{\langle \mu \rangle}(-2)$ as a Loewner chain driven by the continuous function $\xi$, and one then shows that this Loewner chain is almost surely generated by a random curve $\gamma$ that can indeed be (deterministically) decomposed into a trunk $\eta$ and the loops of a $\CLE_4$ that this trunk hits (see \cite{cle-percolations} and the references therein).

 A further observation is that the maximal (open) intervals of the parametrization of $\gamma$ on which $\gamma$ does not have a double point yield a family $\Gamma_-$ of clockwise oriented loops and a family $\Gamma_+$ of counterclockwise oriented loops; the trunk $\eta$ of $\gamma$ is then the unique curve which lies right of all loops in $\Gamma_-$ and left of all loops in $\Gamma_+$ (so that $\eta$ is a deterministic function of $\gamma$).
 In fact, $\Gamma_-\cup \Gamma_+$ are (by definition) precisely the loops discovered by the exploration path $\gamma$ in a $\CLE_4$.
+One can take this as the definition of the trunk $\eta$ of $\gamma$ (and this definition extends more generally to explorations of simple CLEs).

 The positive (resp. negative) excursions of $B$ correspond to CLE loops in $\Gamma_+$ (resp.
 CLE loops in $\Gamma_-$) being traced by $\gamma$.
 As is apparent from the definition, the value of $\mu$ only effects the evolution of $(\xi,O)$ at times when $\xi-O$ is zero.
 Heuristically, the local time push in the definition of $O$ corresponds to the point from which we continue the exploration path being shifted by an infinitesimal amount along the explored hull whenever we have just completed tracing a CLE loop.
 This asymmetry in the law of $\gamma$ results in an asymmetry in the law of its trunk $\eta$.